Due to the Coronavirus situation collection of plants from my home (see below) has been suspended. Delivery can still be

 These generally are grown on in 9 cm, 1 litre, 2 litre or 3 litre pots and are available for collection from me at my home.
 Please telephone me on 01639 722105 or e mail firstname.lastname@example.org if you wish to to have a look at the plants I have for sale and we can fix a time and date for you to visit.

-In the case of 9 cm pots, due to their size, up to 6 can be sent out in a small boxed parcel by Royal Mail.
-The postage and packaging cost is £3.95, plants costs are generally from £1.20 to £2.50 each depending on variety.
+In the case of 9 cm pots or smaller, due to their size, up to 6 or 8 can be sent out in a small boxed parcel by Royal Mail.
+The postage and packaging cost is £3.95, and as a guide plants cost from £1.20 to £2.50 each depending on variety.
 Delivery is tracked but a signature is not required on receipt.

 Please e mail me if you might be interested in purchasing a mix of perennials for delivery and I’ll see what I have available and let you know the cost including postage and packing.

 Comfrey is used as a green manure, its leaves make an excellent liquid feed for plants that is both high in potash and minerals.
 Great for feeding tomatoes and other plants.